Wang-y-tong: Life

 Little is known of Wang's early life.
 Having heard about Tan-Che-Qua's journey to and reception in England, Wang also decided to travel to England.
 He was brought to England from Canton by John Bradby Blake in the early 1770s.
 Blake was a supercargo for the East India Company, and also a naturalist, who was interested in Wang's knowledge of cultivating Chinese plants, and their culinary and medicinal uses.
 After Blake's death in 1773, Wang was taken into the care of Blake's father, Captain John Blake.

-Wang visited the Royal Society on 12 January 1775.
+Wang visited the Royal Society on January 12, 1775.
 In a letter of 1775, he is said to be about 22 years old.
 He was visited at Blake's house, where he discussed the manufacture of Chinese ceramics with Josiah Wedgwood, and acupuncture with physician Andrew Duncan.

 He became a page to Giovanna Baccelli, a mistress of John Sackville, 3rd Duke of Dorset, and lived at Knole in Kent, attending the nearby Sevenoaks School.
 The Duke commissioned a portrait of Wang in 1776, paying Joshua Reynolds 70 guineas, framed by Thomas Vialls.
 The painting is exhibited in the Reynolds Room at Knole, alongside portraits of other 18th century celebrities by Reynolds, including the Duke, Reynolds himself, Samuel Johnson, and David Garrick.
 In the Reynolds portrait, Wang is depicted sitting cross-legged on a bamboo chair, holding a fan, and wearing crimson and blue oriental robes, red shoes and a conical Asian hat.
 He has been described as a living example of chinoiserie.
 A portrait by George Dance the younger in pencil with watercolour is held by the British Museum, with Wang drawn in profile wearing European clothing.

+Wang was in the library of the British Museum on 25 November 1773, and while there, he was asked to examine two Japanese books.
+The books had previously been examined by Tan-Che-Qua.
+The information Wang gave about the books was written down on their covers for future reference.
+After this, Wang’s expertise was employed by a library on another occasion.
+In June 1775, he visited Oxford, where he examined a copy of the Kangxi Dictionary, in the library of St. John’s College.
+The volumes of the dictionary were in disarray, since no-one had been able to decipher it, but Wang placed them in correct order.

 Wang had returned to China before 1785.
 In December 1784, he was working as a trader in Canton when he replied to a letter from the linguist Sir William Jones asking for help with the translation of the Shijing.